LeaderPortfolio

 Philanthropic Impact

-Wonders of Wildlife National Museum and Aquarium
+Wonders of Wildlife Museum & Aquarium

-Built a 350,000-square-foot museum and aquarium in Springfield, Missouri.
+Built a 350,000 square-foot museum and aquarium in Springfield, Missouri